 Looking for a great book to read?

-Below are 25 of our favorite books from a myriad of subjects to get you started:
+Below are 25 of our favorite books for men from a myriad of subjects to get you started:

 Anna Karenina by Leo Tolstoy